A. Objectives of the Pre-Visit Preparation

 It is advisable to have a visit team conference call one or two weeks prior to the visit date to review the visit schedule, share initial review, and potential shortcomings.
 It is also advisable to request the PEVs complete and send a copy of their initial review using the PEV Visit Report and PEV Worksheet (as appropriate for the commission) prior to this call.
 This will help you ensure that each PEV will be adequately prepared for the on-site visit.

 IMPORTANT NOTE: ABET Headquarters will set up the visit team conference call for you if you request it.
-Contact the Accreditation Manager with day and time (Eastern Time zone), list of participants and their email addresses, and the name of the moderator (team chair).
+Contact the Accreditation Manager with day and time (Eastern), list of participants and their email addresses, and the name of the moderator (Team Chair).

 You may also want to note that the evaluation of a program’s compliance with each of the various requirements of the Program Educational Objectives Criterion and the Student Outcomes Criterion is an important element of ABET’s outcomes-based accreditation criteria and the program’s quality assurance processes.
 Evaluation of the program’s program educational objectives, student outcomes, and continuous improvement processes is part of the pre-visit and visit review.
 You need to understand the basics of continuous improvement of student learning.
 For a refresher on continuous improvement of student learning, visit Module 4 of the Refresher Training now.

 The visit team will be responsible for completing a number of forms prior to and during the visit.

 Commission Team Chair Workbooks